 Our focus areas for new work involved most of the post creation interfaces, the main feed, new conceptions of “groups”, and new user onboarding.

-While the product design team at the time — Matt Clifton, Neil Voss (Our design director), and myself — collaborated on most aspects of Tumblr 2 in an interwoven manner, we each focused on particular aspects of Tumblr's experience we had more radical ideas about.
+While the product design team that was left in early 2017 — Matt Clifton, Neil Voss (Our design director), and myself — collaborated on most aspects of Tumblr 2 in an interwoven manner, we each focused on particular aspects of Tumblr's experience we had more radical ideas about.

 In my work for Tumblr 2, I focused on the following functionalities: